Moral police: Overview

 India has several vigilante groups that claim to protect the Indian culture.
 They resist and oppose cultural concepts that they deem to have been imported from the Western culture.
 They have been known to attack bars and pubs.
-Some of these groups have attacked or have forced to shut down art exhibitions, where they claim obscene paintings were being displayed.
-They have issued diktats against western attires.
+Some of these groups have attacked or have forced art exhibitions to shut down, where they claim obscene paintings were being displayed.
+Right-wing groups have canvassed door-to-door and put up posters against western-style clothing.
 Some have also condemned beauty parlours.
 Some members of the media have also colluded with such groups.
 Some politicians have supported such viewpoints and occasionally such activities.

 Laws

 In India, the Sections 292 to 294 of the Indian Penal Code are used to deal with obscenity.
 Most of these laws date back to 1860.
 The Section 292 of the Indian Penal Code deals with sales and distribution of obscene books and other material.
 It criminalises materials like books and paintings if it is deemed to be "lascivious or appeals to the prurient interest".
 The Section 292 was amended in 1969 to exclude material that are for public good (like condom ads), scientific material, art and religious figures.
 Police also use Section 292 of the IPC to file cases against film posters and advertisement hoardings that are deemed to be "obscene".

 The Section 293 deals with the sale of obscene material to people under 20.
 The Section 294 of the Indian Penal Code deals with "obscene acts and songs" and it states that:

 There is no proper definition of an obscene act and it is open to interpretation.
 It is frequently used by the police to justify acts of moral policing.

 Immoral Traffic (Prevention) Act, 1956 (also known as Prevention of Immoral Traffic Act or PITA) was originally passed to prevent human trafficking.
 It allows police to raid hotels if they suspect a sex racket is being run there.
 Police have used this law to raid hotels and arrest consenting couples.

 India's obscenity laws have also been frequently compared to the Hicklin test.
+Despite demands to criminalize moral policing, there are no laws, due to which such incidents continue to happen.

+Following increasing incidents of moral policing, with complaints against police officers involved in such acts, the Supreme Court of India passed a ruling in December 2022 stating that police officers cannot indulge in any kind of moral policing.
+Due to a backlash following a raid in August 2015 on a hotel in Mumbai where consenting couples were arrested for indecent behaviour in public, then commissioner Rakesh Maria ordered cops not to use the Section 110 of the Bombay Police Act, 1951 which is an offense of Public Indecency to harass citizens and moral police them.